fkarg/fkarg.github.io/staged/ego-enemy.md

 > ego is there at the root of almost any conceivable problem and obstacle

 > _Having_ authority is not the same as _being_ an authority. _Having_ the
-> right, and _being_ rigth are not the same either.
+> right, and _being_ right are not the same either.

 > If your purpose is something larger than you - to accomplish something, to
 > prove something to yourself - then suddenly everything becomes both easier